David Kawalko Roselli,

 Biography

 Professor Roselli works broadly on the cultural history of ancient Greece and on modern ideas about culture and class.
 He is the author of Theater of the People: Spectators and Society in Ancient Athens (Austin: University of Texas Press, 2011).
-Currently Roselli is completing a book on subaltern representations and the formation of minority discourse in ancient Greece.
+He is currently writing a book on the representation of laborers in Ancient Greece and their role in Greek drama.
+He is also working on the portrayal of human sacrifice in Greek tragedy and how its reception has informed our modern understanding of the “tragic.”

-His articles and essays have been published in such journals as Phoenix, Helios, Classical Antiquity, and Greek, Roman, and Byzantine Studies.
-He is also contributing essays to various "Companions" (Cambridge and Blackwell) and is a contributor to Blackwell's Encyclopedia of Ancient History.
-Roselli has received fellowships from the Fulbright Foundation, the Mellon Foundation, and the Deutsche Akademische Austauschdienst (DAAD).
-He received a Mary W. Johnson Faculty Achievement Award (Scripps College) in 2007 and a Graves Award for Outstanding Accomplishment in Actual Teaching in the Humanities (ACLS) in 2008.
-For 2009-2010 he was awarded an NEH Fellowship at the American School of Classical Studies in Athens.
+His articles and essays have been published in such journals as Phoenix, Helios, Classical Antiquity, Women’s Studies: An Interdisciplinary Journal, and Greek, Roman, and Byzantine Studies.
+He has published articles in various "Companions" to the Ancient World (e.g., Cambridge, Blackwell), Blackwell's Encyclopedia of Ancient History, and Wiley’s Encyclopedia of Greek Comedy.
+Roselli has received fellowships from the National Endowment for the Humanities (NEH), Fulbright Foundation, Mellon Foundation, and the Deutsche Akademische Austauschdienst (DAAD).
+He has also been the recipient of the Mary W. Johnson Faculty Achievement Award (Scripps College) and the Graves Award for Outstanding Accomplishment in Actual Teaching in the Humanities (ACLS).

-In addition to teaching all levels of Greek and Latin to students from The Claremont Colleges, Roselli offers a number of courses on the culture and reception of ancient Greece.
-At Scripps College, Roselli offers courses in the Humanities Major: Interdisciplinary Studies in Culture and regularly contributes courses to the Core Curriculum in Interdisciplinary Humanities.
+In addition to teaching all levels of Greek and Latin, Roselli offers courses on the culture and reception of ancient Greece, Rome, and Egypt.
+He also teaches courses on critical theory and film studies.
+He is affiliated with the Humanities Major: Interdisciplinary Studies in Culture and regularly contributes courses to the Core Curriculum in Interdisciplinary Humanities.

 Academic History